geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/polygons.md

 ???
 Mapfile "polygons.map"

-    ``` scala title="polygons.map"
+    ``` scala
     --8<-- "polygons.map"
     ```

 ## Exercises

 1. Switch the `CLASSGROUP` in the Mapfile to see different styles.
-There are two groups `offices` and `other`.
+There are two groups `university` and `other`.

     ```scala
     LAYER
         NAME "buildings"
         ...
-        CLASSGROUP "offices" # can switch the default set of CLASSes here
+        CLASSGROUP "university" # can switch the default set of CLASSes here
     ```

-2. Switch the style used in the `polygon.js` file from `offices` to `other`:
+2. Switch the style used in the `polygon.js` file from `university` to `other`:

     ```js
     source: new ImageWMS({